TextRanch

 In the ceremony vs At the ceremony

-Both "in the ceremony" and "at the ceremony" are correct, but they are used in different contexts.
-"In the ceremony" is used when referring to being actively involved or participating in the ceremony, while "at the ceremony" is used when referring to being present or attending the ceremony.
+Both are correct, but they're used in different contexts.
+"In the ceremony" is used when referring to being actively involved or participating in the ceremony.
+On the other hand, "at the ceremony" is used when referring to being present or attending the ceremony.

 In the ceremony